-Go to www.aerotech.com/global-technical-support for information and support about your Aerotech products.
-The website provides downloadable resources (such as up-to-date software, product manuals, and Help files), training schedules, and PC-to-PC remote technical support.
-You can also complete Product Return (RMA) forms and get information about repairs and spare or replacement parts.
-For immediate help, contact a service office or your sales representative.
-Have your customer order number available before you call or include it in your email.
+Go to the Global Technical Support Portal for information and support about your Aerotech, Inc. products.
+The website supplies software, product manuals, Help files, training schedules, and PC-to-PC remote technical support.
+If necessary, you can complete Product Return (RMA) forms and get information about repairs and spare or replacement parts.
+To get help immediately, contact a service office or your sales representative.
+Include your customer order number in your email or have it available before you call.